 3. Are the database server and the gateway server not in a common domain?

 If the database server and the gateway server are not in a common domain then a configurable domain account should be used for the WordFly Identity Account. https://msdn.microsoft.com/en-us/library/ff649309.aspx

 - Assign ASP_NET/IIS privileges using aspnet_regiiis (aspnet_regiis -ga MachineName\AccountName)

 - Assign permissions to certificate files & extraction share

 - Add account to db as sql login

 *For steps 2 & 3, if there are still issues you should also try creating a domain account or local accounts on both the gateway and database servers that have matching credentials.
 This might resolve the communication issue with finding the folder.

 4. Try adding the computer name to Extraction folder.

 In rare cases, Extractions created by some users will not import while Extractions created by other users will.
-If all troubleshooting steps from the first section of this post have been ruled out there might be a issue with the user's Tessitura login.
+If all troubleshooting steps from the first section of this article have been ruled out, there might be an issue with the user’s Tessitura login.